 So it is always good to define prior the permissible leakage of the own piece, basing on tables given by the norms.

 After this first test it is necessary to study the fluid of exercise ( gas or liquid ) and the operative pressures to which the element to test is subjected.

-Some examples of loss rates established by norms for gas components are:
+Some examples of leak rates established by norms for gas components are:

-Examples of loss rates for liquids are (measured in air, 1 Bar)
+Examples of leak rate for liquids are (measured in air, 1 Bar)

 Moreover, a major pressure amplifies the eventual defect, if elastic, chipping the meat us as, for example, in case of welding on plastic or cracks.

 In opposition it is necessary to value the negative aspects of major pressures, such as major settlement times in case of plastic elements, "under mask" leakages in case for example of brim gaskets where the elevated pressure increases the leak of a defective element and problems connected with the safety for people and surrounding environment.